Skip to main content

 Director, Engineering Laboratory

-Dr. Chin has led research on the durability and service lives of polymeric materials used in building and construction applications and has developed accelerated aging protocols and novel methods for the simulation of outdoor weathering.
-Dr. Chin is a co-recipient of the Department of Commerce Bronze Medal in 2002 for the development of the NIST integrating sphere-based weathering device, on which she also holds a U.S. patent.
-She has also received Best Paper and Best Presentation Awards from ASTM Committee D30 on Composites Materials in 1996, and the American Society of Composites in 2001, respectively.
-In 2004 Dr. Chin and co-authors were awarded 1st place in the Roon Foundation Award Competition, sponsored by the Federation of the Societies for Coatings Technology, for their work on high radiant flux UV exposures and polymer photodegradation.
-Dr. Chin is also the recipient of the Federation of the Societies for Coatings Technology's 2005 Technical Focus Award, for her work in service life prediction and accelerated aging of polymeric materials.
-She is also a co-recipient of the Department of Commerce Gold Medal in 2010 for being part of a NIST team that revealed root causes of field failure in soft body armor and developed standards to address them.
+She is the co-recipient of the Department of Commerce Bronze Medal in 2002 for developing the NIST integrating sphere-based weathering device, on which she also holds a U.S. patent.
+Dr. Chin’s work has been widely acknowledged, with Best Paper and Best Presentation Awards from ASTM Committee D30 on Composite Materials (1996) and the American Society of Composites (2001), respectively.
+In 2004, Dr. Chin and her co-authors received 1st place in the Roon Foundation Award Competition, sponsored by the Federation of the Societies for Coatings Technology, for their research on high radiant flux UV exposures and polymer photodegradation.
+The Federation also awarded her the Technical Focus Award in 2005 for her contributions to service life prediction and accelerated aging of polymeric materials.
+In 2010, Dr. Chin was a co-recipient of the Department of Commerce Gold Medal for her role in a NIST team that identified the root causes of field failure in soft body armor and developed standards to mitigate these issues.

 Publications